Fairbanks Parent LetterNovember 2019 - Parent Letter

 Dear Current and Prospective Parents/Guardians and Students:

-On behalf of Fairbanks MIddle School teachers and staff, wishes for a great spring semester and new year.
+On behalf of Fairbanks Middle School teachers and staff, I wish you a fantastic school year abounding in growth and success.

 Anna Van Zile